Sudanese crowd at borders to escape amid shaky truce

 Msuya said the U.N. has received reports “of tens of thousands of people arriving in the Central African Republic, Chad, Egypt, Ethiopia, and South Sudan.”

-Speaking to reporters in Geneva, Ryan said the main risk of exposure was to the fighters themselves.
-“The major risk to the health and welfare of the people of Sudan remains a conflict — and we need to keep the focus on that.”

 Burhan and Dagalo rose to power after a popular uprising in 2019 prompted the generals to remove Sudan’s longtime autocratic ruler Omar al-Bashir.
-Sudanese since have been trying to bring a transition to democratic rule, but in 2021 Burhan and Dagalo joined forces in a coup that purged a transitional government.
-They fell out this month amid tensions over a new rough plan to re-introduce civilian rule.
+Sudanese since have been trying to bring a transition to democratic rule, but in 2021 Burhan and Dagalo joined forces in a coup that purged civilian leaders.
+They fell out this month over a new rough plan to re-introduce civilian rule.

 Both the military and the RSF have a long history of brutalizing activists and protesters as well as other rights abuses.